 If the applicant can prove that granting the immigrant visa would be in the nation’s interest, he/she may qualify for a national interest waiver and be exempt from the employment offer/labor certification requirement.

-EB-4: Fourth Preference Category – Certain Special Immigrants: Approximately 7.1% of employment based immigrant visa are given to individuals that fall within this category.
+EB-4: Fourth Preference Category – Certain Special Immigrants: Approximately 7.1% of employment-based immigrant visas are given to individuals that fall within this category.
 A fourth preference applicant is an individual with an approved petition for Amerasians, Widow(er)s of US citizen, battered or abused spouse or child of a US citizen or lawful permanent resident, or special immigrants of certain subgroups.

-Contact Kristy Qiu, a knowledgeable U.S. Immigration Attorney to find out the approximate wait time and availability of visa for each preference category.
+Contact Kristy Qiu, a knowledgeable U.S. Immigration Attorney to find out the approximate wait time and availability of visas for each preference category.